sansani/appthemer-crowdfunding/readme.txt

 * Fix: Better loading of exports.
 * Fix: Shipping fixes, backers, etc.
 * Fix: Load backers at the correct time.
-* Fix: Count amount based on preapproval, not total earnings.
+* Fix: Count amount based on pre-approval, not total earnings.
-* New: Dont activate if EDD is not active.
+* New: Don't activate if EDD is not active.
 * New: Text filters.
 * New: Update readme.txt